Families Belong Together in Eugene

 Here in Eugene, an estimated 1,000 or more people rallied June 30 in support of immigrants and against the policy of separating children from their parents.
 The Eugene rally was in conjunction with rallies and marches across the country and filled the block in front of the Wayne Morse Federal Courthouse.

 If you missed Saturday’s event, Eugene rally organizer Catherine Clinton is coordinating a 5:30 pm Tuesday, July 3 event in the Park Blocks in downtown Eugene as part of a “Mama’s Week of Action,” in solidarity with “families being brutalized by a cruel and inhumane border policy.”

 According to Clinton’s press release, the Tuesday event is part of “protests, rallies, protest play dates, sit-ins and caravans planned across the nation.”
-The Eugene event will feature “music, food, kid crafts, a silent auction and speakers at this rally, which is also a fundraiser for the Latinx Alliance of Lane County.”
+And the Eugene event will feature, “music, food, kid crafts, a silent auction and speakers at this rally which is also a fundraiser for the Latinx Alliance of Lane County.”

 Community photographer David Geitgey Sierralupe captured these images at the June 30 rally at federal courthouse.